swidler/roam-python/README.md

     When done adjusting the config file, run the run_roam.py script.

+	Before running the DMR process, the output files from the RoAM process must be converted into pickled files.
+	If using modern samples as well, these are created at this stage from .cov files (Bismark output).
+	Run the create_files_for_DMRs.py script, using the following input parameters (quoted strings, unless otherwise noted):

+	-s (ancient) sample names, a list specified with no quotes or commas -ms modern sample names, a list specified with no quotes or commas -o directory for saved (pickled) object files (include final /) -d directory for data files from RoAM process (include final /) -gc CpG file (for modern samples)
+	-ttemplate to match any extra text in sample filename -mt template to match any extra text in modern sample filename -ma modern sample abbreviation, a list specified with no quotes or commas (same length as modern samples) -msp modern sample species
+	-mr modern sample reference genome
+	-mm modern sample sequencing method

+	If any of the last 3 parameters differ for different modern samples, they will need to be run separately.

     The DMR process has a similar flow.
 First edit the variables in the config_DMR.ini file.
 These include directory and filenames, samples and group names, parameters for grouping the DMRs, and the parts of the script to run.